monster-js/docs-v1/docs/event-handling.md

 ## Syntax

 The syntax of event handling directive is `on:<event_name>={<component_method>}`.
-The component_method this syntax must be a function and not a function call expression.
+The component_method must be a function and not a function call expression.

 Ex.